memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 ## Blinky

-What's better than our good old friend to explain the basics of the map file?
+👨‍🦳 What's better than our good old friend to explain the basics of the map file?

 In order to learn about map files, let's compile a simple LED-blink program, and modify it to add a call to `atoi`.
-We will then use the map file to dissect the difference between both programs.
+We will then use the map file to dissect the differences between both programs.
 The main file, available [here](../example/linker-map-post/main.c) for you to play with, can be used as a replacement for the Blinky example from the nRF5 SDK.
 Looking at the `main.c` file, 3 configurations are possible: `NO_ATOI`, `STD_ATOI`, `CUSTOM_ATOI`.

 Let's build the simplest version of that project (`NO_ATOI`), equivalent to that piece of code:
 ```c